 Everything Has Been Leading Up To This

 I turned up Final Song by MØ while sitting in traffic.
-It was only a few months after crying on the floor about one of the FILL IN THE BLANKS HERE, a few weeks after asking JV to go back to my place and a few days after finding myself in a desert with writing.
-At this point in my life I had officially been passed up by men (and myself) more times than I cared to count and I had no idea what to do as a writer.
+It was only a few months after crying on the floor about one of the FILL IN THE BLANKS HERE.
+At this point in my life, I had officially been passed up by men and myself more times than I cared to count and I had no idea what to do as a writer.
 The only way I knew how to deal with this after a long day of work was by listening to pop music loudly in my car while crying.
 Sometimes you've got to turn it up and feel that beat.

 For six months I hadn’t been able to sleep.
 I couldn't figure out why and whatever was keeping me up at night caused me to be wide awake at 3:30am.
 As I'd lay awake in bed I’d stare at the ceiling and run through a list of men from my past to see if I’d missed something.
 I became Rob Gordon from High Fidelity and would make a tally of the top five men from my past that I should get with.
 The skater I knew in college that all the girls had a thing for.
 That urban planner from the architecture firm I worked at where HR announced my interest in him to the entire office.
 The attractive European lawyer I went out with that knew exactly what to do with his hands while making out.
 Although the list changed, I couldn’t have another sleepless night with another sleepless list and stopped by Target after my car cry sesh to buy new pillows.
 I thought a set of new pillows would fix the problem of waking up every night.

-As I walked into Target tears streamed down my face and I didn't care if anyone saw me.
+As I walked into Target tears streamed down my face, and I didn't care if anyone saw me.
 People say you know you’re really a New Yorker when you've cried on the subway.
 There is no LA equivalent to that, but there is a broken heart equivalent to it: you know your heart is really broken when you cry in public and don’t give a shit.
 Not one shit.
 Absolutely no shits were given by me in that moment because my heart was broken.
 I was without love, without writing and without sleep and I couldn’t find a way out of it.
-No matter what I did I was stuck in a job/non-relationship I couldn't find answers in and in a bed I couldn't find sleep in.
-With this, I headed to the bedding section at Target and when I got there I leaned onto a display pillow covered in plastic, hugged it tight and said out loud, "I need a drink."
+No matter what I did I was stuck in a job/non-relationship I couldn't find answers in, and in a bed I couldn't find sleep in.
+With this, I headed to the bedding section at Target, and when I got there, I leaned onto a display pillow covered in plastic, hugged it tightly and said out loud, "I need a drink."